Welcome and thank you for visiting Orbilift.

 As it lifts, one crane orbits the other, hence the name of the device: Orbilift.

 It has a stable, horizontal platform for carrying goods and people.
-A counter-rotating gear, beneath, keeps the platform horizontal, as the Orbilift climbs.
+A counter-rotating gear, beneath, keeps the platform horizontal, as Orbilift climbs.

-The Orbilift has motorised wheels, similar to a power-wheelchair.
+Orbilift has motorised wheels, similar to a power-wheelchair.
 This enables it to roll on flat ground.

 In rolling mode, it is compact and normal-looking.
-This improves social inclusivity, for the user.
+This improves social inclusivity for the user.

 Existing types of vertical-transport, such as elevators and escalators, are fixed.
-The Orbilift is not fixed.
+Orbilift is not fixed.
 It roams between different buildings, giving the user much greater freedom.

 One Orbilift can serve several, different buildings, lowering the cost of providing vertical transport.